AkhmetTimur/firstPetProject/README.md

 ## Usage
-Once account is created, you can add weight and date (YEAR-MONTH-DAY) Go to profile and check the table and graphic
+Once account is created, you can add weight and date (YEAR-MONTH-DAY).
+Go to profile and check the table and graphic

 ## Project Status